Academic dishonesty: Demographic and personal causes

 Research has identified a number of demographic characteristics that appear to be important influences on cheating, including age, gender and grade point average.
 Older students, females, and students with higher academic achievement are less likely to cheat, whereas students involved with many extra-curricular activities are more likely to do so.
 Students involved in extra-curricular activities may be less committed to their studies, or may have more demands on their time, which interfere with their studies, creating a greater incentive to cheat.
 It has been found that younger students are somewhat more likely to cheat: one study finding the highest incidence of cheating occurs during sophomore year at college.
 Although cheating might be expected to decline with greater moral development, one experiment found that there was no relationship between how a student performed on a morality test and their likelihood of cheating (that is, students at a pre-conventional stage of morality are as likely to cheat as those at a post-conventional stage).
 Higher academic procrastination was also found to increase the frequency of seven different forms of academic misconduct (using fraudulent excuses, plagiarism, copying from someone else in exams, using forbidden means in exams, carrying forbidden means into exams, copying parts of homework from others, and fabrication or falsification of data) as well as the variety of academic misconduct.

 Race, nationality, and class all show little correlation with academic misconduct.
-There is also no correlation between how religious someone is and the likelihood that that person will cheat.
+There is also no correlation between how religious someone is and the likelihood that the person will cheat.
 A comparison between students of different religions yielded similar results, although the study did show that Jews tend to cheat less than members of other religions.
 One of the strongest demographic correlations with academic misconduct in the United States is with language.
 Students who speak English as a second language have been shown to commit academic dishonesty more and are more likely to be caught than native speakers, since they will often not want to rewrite sources in their own words, fearing that the meaning of the sentence will be lost through poor paraphrasing skills.
 In the University of California system, international students make up 10% of the student body but comprise 47% of academic dishonesty cases.
 In British universities, students from outside of the European Union make up 12% of the student body but comprise 35% of academic dishonesty cases.

 Impostor syndrome and academically dishonest behaviours have been found to be correlated.
 Students who do not believe they deserve to be where they are in terms of academics actively engage in self-sabotaging behaviour (plagiarism and cheating) in order to prove that they do not belong where they are while students who do not suffer from impostor syndrome are less likely to engage in academic dishonesty.